martinloos/ml_repository_reproducibility_analysis_tool/assets/output_examples/feedback_example.md

 - Public available libraries in source code file(s) scoring (score: 0.2 out of 0.2: We expect all of the not local modules or standard python libraries to be publicly available.
 We found that 100.0% are publicly available.
 We tested if the used library imports are accessible on https://pypi.org.
 If the score is not 0.2 (=100%): Please try avoiding the use of not public libraries as third parties may not be able to use your repository.
 Please note: It is also possible that, if the score is not the maxima, all libraries are publicly available, but we could not find a match.
 If you are unsure please recheck manually.

 > Software environment is calculated from the above identifiers.
 Since these have a different influence on the overall result, they are weighted as follows:

 - Source-code imports in config file weight: 0.6
 - Strict dependency declarations in config file weight: 0.2
 - Public libs in source code weight: 0.2

 > Important note: For our analysis we exclude python standard libraries (see: https://docs.python.org/3/library/) as well as local file imports.
 We also eliminate duplicates (if one import occurs in multiple files we count it as one).
+<div style="page-break-after: always; visibility: hidden"> \pagebreak </div>

 ## DATASET AVAILABILITY AND PREPROCESSING FEEDBACK

 Dataset availability and preprocessing scoring (score: 1.0 out of 1.0): Dataset file candidate(s) were mentioned in the source code.
 This is best practice, because one should always provide a dataset (if possible) in the repository in order for others to reproduce your repository with the same input data.

-> Dataset preprocessing detection is currently not implemented.
+> Important note: Dataset preprocessing detection is currently not implemented.
 But: If you preprocessed the dataset in any way please make sure to include either the final dataset or files to reproduce the steps taken.

 ## RANDOM SEED FEEDBACK